abridged/dao-help/README.md

 Once running, go to: http://localhost:1880

 ## Step 3: Configure and Cusomize
-See the tutorial videos at the end of each section!
+See the Config tutorial videos below!

 **Update keyes in “Global Config” Configuration Nodes**